Skip to main content

 Cleaning Window Tracks

-If recalibration doesn't fully solve the problem, dirty tracks might be the cause:
+If recalibration doesn't fully solve the problem, dirty tracks might be the cause.
+This is especially common in dusty environments or after driving on unpaved roads:

 1. Lower the window halfway